 Dogtainers are Australia’s leading pet transport supplier and the preferred pet carrier of Flight Centre.
 With services right across Australia from capital cities to regional hubs, Dogtainers aim to be the easiest and most cost efficient way of getting your furry family member to where they need to be.

-Dogtainers have more than 40 years experience in pet travel and a professional staff of breeders, trainers, veterinarians and animal lovers in tow, so you can be sure your little friend is in safe hands.
+Dogtainers have more than 40 years experience in pet travel so you can be sure your little friend is in safe hands.
 Taking out the International Pet and Animal Transportation Association (IPATA) award for excellent service in 2012, Dogtainers pride themselves on an ethical and caring approach to pet travel and Flight Centre is proud to be working with them.

 Where is Dogtainers located?